duckietown/docs-AIDO/book/AIDO/31_task_embodied_strategies/37_il_sim.md

 1. The quality of the expert.
 2. The number and variety of samples.

-The performance of pure pursuit controller implemented on `teacher.py` is not precisely great.
+The performance of pure pursuit controller implemented on `teacher.py` can definitely be improved upon.
 Even though it uses the internal state of the environment to compute the appropriate action, there are several parameters that need to be fine tuned.
 We have prepare some basic debugging capabilities (the `DEBUG=False` flag, line HERE) to help you debug this implementation.
 In any case, feel free to provide an expert implementation of your own creation.